Cairns: Other sports

 Cairns was home to Far North Queensland Heat, who played in the 2nd tier of soccer in Australia until their dissolution in 2018.
 The team has represented the city nationally previously at the 2014 FFA Cup.
 The team competes at Barlow Park.
 The Cairns region has a large soccer community with a local competition which spans from Port Douglas to Innisfail and west to Dimbulah.

 Notable soccer players from the region include Socceroos Frank Farina, Steve Corica, Shane Stefanutto and Michael Thwaite.

 There is a baseball league at Trinity Beach.
-Cairns also has a National Basketball League (NBL) team, the Cairns Taipans whose home court is the Cairns Convention Centre, known as The Snakepit during Taipans home games.

 In 1965 the City of Cairns Open, a professional golf tournament, was inaugurated.
 Significant golfers like Randall Vines and Vic Bennetts won the event.
 In the mid-1970s it evolved into an amateur event.
 In modern times, the week-long event encompasses four tournaments, including a mixed team event and separate men's and women's tournaments.

 Cairns is a major international destination for water sports and scuba diving due to its close proximity to the Great Barrier Reef.
 Other recreational activities popular with tourists include whitewater rafting, skydiving, hang gliding, kitesurfing and snorkelling.